Museum Hours*

 Kids under 3 are free and do not require a ticket.

 *N.C. sales tax will be added at time of purchase.
-Event operates rain or shine.
 No refunds or exchanges.

 **Must present approved military ID along with ticket for entry.
 Limit 1 per military ID.